RossKhelemsky/RossKhelemsky.github.io/_posts/2023-07-25-Gas-tax-welfare-analysis-with-multiple-linear-regression.md

 summary(fit)
 {% endhighlight %}

-γ, the slope estimate for I_R, is 0.01187.
+β1, the slope estimate for I_R, is 0.01187.
 This means that for a 1$ rise in real monthly income (with the real price of gas held constant), monthly gas consumption is expected to increase by 0.01187 gal/mo.

-β, the slope estimate for P_G_R, is −14.1364.
+β2, the slope estimate for P_G_R, is −14.1364.
 This means that for a 1$ rise in the real price of gas (with real monthly income held con- stant), monthly gas consumption is expected to decrease by 14.136 gal/mo.

-α, the intercept estimate, is 39.09754.
+β0, the intercept estimate, is 39.09754.
 This means that if real incomes and the real price of gas were 0$, per capita monthly gas consumption would be 39.09754 gal/mo.
 While it may not have a real-world interpretation(since the real price of gas isn't going to ever be 0), it is still necessary